 Third-party recruiters will be allowed to post positions if they provide, in the job posting, the name of the organization for which the third party is providing recruiting services.
-The third-party recruiter must also write to email@example.com to provide contact information for the organization for which the third party is providing recruiting services.
+Third-party recruiters must disclose that they are third-party recruiters in Handshake.
+The third-party recruiter must also write to firstname.lastname@example.org to provide contact information for the organization for which the third party is providing recruiting services.

 The third-party agency must state that it will not charge any fees to students.

 The third-party recruiter may only disclose student information for the open and advertised position.
 Any other disclosure of student information must have the written consent of the student.